 Containers

-The containerization fad has faded somewhat in recent years as people have begun to see the down side of added overhead and removing the motivation to fix problems and keep software up-to-date.
+The containerization fad has faded somewhat in recent years as people have begun to see the down side of added overhead, and removing the motivation to fix problems and keep software up-to-date.
 You may find that they remain the only viable option to installing certain software, however.
 Adding such software to package collections is often difficult, since the developers are not always cooperative about accepting patches to bring it up-to-date with modern libraries, etc. More on this in Chapter 40, Software Management.

 Practice